 The Creator God revealed in the Hebrew Vedas was the author both of such blessing to rival that of Lakshmi and of curse and destruction as terrible as that of Bhairava or Shiva’s third eye.
 This was directed to his chosen people – the Israelites – who were his devotees.
 They were given after God led the Israelites out of slavery in Egypt and gave them the Ten Commandments – the standard to know whether sin controlled them or not.
 These blessings and curses were directed at the Israelites but were announced long ago so that all other nations would take note and realize that he offers us blessings with the same power He bestowed on the Israelites.
 All of us who want prosperity & blessing, and avoid destruction & curse should learn from the experience of the Israelites.

-Moses lived about 3500 years ago and he wrote the first five books of the Bible – the Pentateuch or the Torah.
-The fifth book, Deuteronomy, contains his last words written just before he died.
+Sri Moses lived about 3500 years ago and he wrote the first books that make up the Hebrew Vedas.
+His last book, Deuteronomy, contain his final words written just before he died.
 These were his Blessings to the people of Israel – the Jews, but also his Curses.
 Moses wrote that these Blessings & Curses would shape world history and should be noticed, not just by the Jews, but also by all other nations.
 These Blessings & Curses have affected history in India.
 So this was written for us to reflect on.
 The complete Blessings and Curses are here.
-The summary is below.
+The summary follows.

-Moses began by describing the blessings that the Israelites would receive if they obeyed The Law, which included the Ten Commandments.
+Moses began by describing the blessings that the Israelites would receive if they obeyed The Law (ie the Ten Commandments).
 The blessings from God would be so great that all other nations would recognize His blessing.
-The outcome of these blessings would be:
+The outcome from these blessings would be: